Race in horror films: Zombies

 The concept of zombies has roots in slavery in Haiti.
 Zombies are seen as lifeless and live a life of constant despair, similar to the lives of slaves who were subjected to cruel environments and treatment, making them live a life of misery.
 Suicide was common during slavery, but it was believed that if you died your spirit would be released back to Africa, though if one were to take their own life, this would not be.
 Because of this, zombies were a metaphor for being trapped in ones' body until death as committing suicide would mean that your soul would not be released back to Ian guineé.

 However, a zombie might be more than a metaphor.
 In the early 1980s, ethnobotanist Wade Davis discovered zombification was a real punishment delivered by a bokor.
 This punishment is delivered in the form of a powerful toxin - a mixture of tetrodotoxin and Datura.
 After rubbing it onto the victim’s skin, the victim appears to be clinically dead, only to revive in the morgue (or their grave) days later.
 After recovering enough to walk, they live without a will and work as slaves in Haiti.

-Cannibalism

-Cannibalism as a trope, can be traced back to ancient Greek myths and writings, such as the African tribes of Cynocephaly.
-Where in Homer's Odyssey, Odysseus' ships get destroyed by a tribe of giant cannibals hurling boulders down at them.
-The depiction of cannibalsitic tribes living in rainforests, however, traces its roots back to New Guinea, where the anthropologist Francis Edgar Williams published a study on cannibalism on the island in the 1930s.
-Cannibalism in horror frequently operates as a metaphor for colonial and racial anxieties, where the figure of the cannibal becomes a projection of Western fear and othering.
-For example, van der Zaag argues that the cannibal “has been variously imagined as non-white, non-Western, male and, more recently, as gay,” indicating the trope’s strong ties to constructions of racial and cultural difference.